How much caffeine is in matcha?

 A smoother, longer-lasting energy boost (compared to coffee)

-Matcha was originally invented in China but made popular by Japan and has taken the world by storm, often on every menu found in any cafe.
+Not many people know this and even I was educated recently myself but matcha tea was originally invented in China but made popular by Japan and has since taken the world by storm, often on every menu found in any cafe.

 When compared to its counterpart, coffee matcha has a lot less caffeine.
 Unlike coffee, matcha provides a smoother, longer-lasting energy boost due to its L-theanine content, which promotes relaxation and helps prevent caffeine crashes.

-Depending on your cup size, the amount of caffeine in matcha varies, but the standard 8 oz cup contains about 35 to 70 mg of caffeine.
+Depending on your cup size, how much caffeine in matcha tea varies, but the standard 8 oz cup contains about 35 to 70 mg of caffeine.
+This also includes a matcha latte, although you are getting more milk in this kind of drink, the matcha tea powder is still the same so the same amount of caffeine still applies.

 Coffee 8 oz = 95-200 mg